 Whether you have engaged in the alleged conduct or have been falsely accused, if you were accused of cyberstalking, various avenues may be explored to fight the charge.
 Presenting a compelling defense and seeking to avoid or minimize penalties requires the help of a skilled lawyer.

-At Hager & Schwartz, P.A., our Miami attorneys have over 40 years of combined experience, including time spent as former prosecutors.
+At Hager & Schwartz, P.A., our Miami attorneys have nearly 50 years of combined experience, including time spent as former prosecutors.
 We have the know-how to aggressively challenge serious cybercrime allegations.

-Schedule a free initial consultation by calling us at (954) 840-8713 or contacting us online today.
+Schedule an immediate consultation by calling us at (954) 840-8713 or contacting us online today.